-Vacation Policy
+Vacation & Absence Policy

-As students have obligations to assistantships, courses, students, clients, research participants, and other entities, all vacation requests should be made with these obligations in mind, so as to avoid any liability issues or unprofessionalism.
+As students have obligations to assistantships, courses, students, clients, research participants, and other entities, all vacation and absence (for professional conferences, personal reasons, etc.) requests should be made with these obligations in mind, so as to avoid any liability issues or unprofessionalism.

-Students who are clinically active at the Family Therapy Center must adhere to the program's vacation and closing policies:
+Students who are clinically active at the Family Therapy Center must adhere to the program's vacation, absence, and closing policies:

 - When the university is closed due to a holiday, inclement weather, or any other authorized closing, the Family Therapy Center is also closed.
 Students are not permitted to see clients at the Family Therapy Center when the university is closed. - Students are responsible for covering their client caseloads during all vacations and breaks, including extended absences due to illness or other causes.
 As clients may not be ignored, neglected, or abandoned, students may not be away from the Family Therapy Center repeatedly over a the course of a semester or for more than two weeks at a time.
-Students should remember that official university closings and attendance at professional conferences are viewed as part of the total amount of time away from the Family Therapy Center. - Failure to follow the program's vacation policy may result in a grade penalty for a given practicum or a negative evaluation on the annual Clinical GSAR. - The Clinical Director must approve all vacation requests.
+Students should remember that official university closings and attendance at professional conferences are viewed as part of the total amount of time away from the Family Therapy Center. - Failure to follow the program's vacation and absence policy may result in a grade penalty for a given practicum or a negative evaluation on the annual Clinical GSAR. - The Clinical Director must approve all vacation or absence requests.
 Students should complete the Vacation Request Form (which is available on Canvas or from the Office Manager) and submit it to the Clinical Director for approval in advance.
+If students choose to purchase plane tickets or make other travel arrangements prior to receiving approval from the Clinical Director, this is at their own risk.